 Applying to UAA

 In order to receive an I-20 you must be admitted to a degree program at UAA.
-For more information regarding the programs available and how to apply, please go to the Admissions' web page.
+For more information regarding the programs available, please go to the Admissions' web page.
 Once you choose your program your will use the "Apply Now" link of the admissions webpage to complete and submit your application.

 University of Alaska Anchorage

 Anchorage, AK 99503

 Monday - Friday 8 am - 5 pm